karlsen-network/rusty-karlsen/README.md

 compromising on decentralization.

-Your feedback, contributions, and issue reports will be integral to evolving this codebase from its Alpha phase into a mature and reliable node in the Karlsen network.
+Your feedback, contributions, and issue reports will be integral to evolving this codebase and continuing Alpha its maturity as a reliable node in the Karlsen network.

 ## Overview